wandb/docs/docs/guides/integrations/autotrain.md

 ### Training using Autotrain Advanced

 We can start training using the Autotrain Advanced CLI.
-To leverage the logging functionality, we simplt use the `--log` argument.
+To leverage the logging functionality, we simply use the `--log` argument.
 Specifying `--log wandb` will seamlessly log your results to a [W&B run](https://docs.wandb.ai/guides/runs).

 <Tabs
   defaultValue="script"